 Academic Training for J-1 Students

-Academic training is work, training or experience related to your field of education, and may be used during your study (pre-completion) or after graduation (post-completion).
-As with ALL employment, written authorization from a Responsible Officer (RO) or Alternate Responsible Officer (ARO) of your J-1 program is required before you begin.
+Academic training for J-1 students is work, training or experience related to your field of education, and may be used during your program (pre-completion) or after graduation (post-completion).
+As with ALL employment, written authorization from a Responsible Officer (RO) or Alternate Responsible Officer (ARO) is required.

-Due to updated Department of State guidance released on April 22, 2022, J-1 Students engaging in Academic Training may only work remotely/through telework up to one to two days per week.
+Due to updated Department of State guidance, J-1 Students engaging in Academic Training may only work remotely/through telework up to one to two days per week.
 The remainder of the work week must be in person at their site of activity.